LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **MaxUploadSizeInBytes** (default: `106954752` - 100 MB, v1.15.0): defines the maximum upload size in bytes.
 There is a 1 GB upper limit that can only be changed by updating the web.config file in the installation package.

+* **EnableDeletedDocumentValidation** (v1.18.0): if `true`, the system will validate documents by the validation code even if they were deleted by their owners.

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)